-This is the consumer oriented successor to the original Google Drive app, and still provides the same syncing functionality as its predecessor, but with an additional data backup feature, you can choose to backup any folder on your computer such as Desktop, Documents, and Photos.
-You can also backup data on attached devices such as drives, or SD cards.
+This is the consumer oriented successor to the original Google Drive app.
+It still provides the same syncing functionality as its predecessor, but with an additional data backup feature.
+You can choose to backup any folder on your computer such as your Desktop, Documents, and Photos.
+You can also backup data on attached devices such as external hard drives, or SD cards.
 Since your APU Google Drive offers you unlimited storage, this is a great way to make sure you always have an emergency backup of your files for work and school.
 Google has some great documentation if you need additional help on setting up specific settings.

 Each computer that you backup with Backup and Sync has it’s own named folder in Google Drive on the web, found in the Computers section, which is separate from the My Drive section where all your Google Drive files are normally stored.